 South Greenland is as designed for hiking, and there are a lot of good and exciting routes to take.
 You can use Narsarsuaq as your hub for your walks or take a tour of the nearby sheep farms.

-It is also easy to find a good place to go fishing (you just have to go down to the harbor, but remember to buy a fishing license), and you can also rent mountain bikes and sea kayaks at the tourist office.
+It is also easy to find a good place to go fishing.
+You just have to go down to the harbor, but remember to buy a fishing license.
+You can also rent mountain bikes and sea kayaks at the tourist office.

 Narsarsuaq is a settlement with 140 inhabitants, so when a flight arrives from Denmark, the population doubles.
 On busy days, when there is a full flight both to and from Copenhagen, the population triples for a few hours.
 There will be a crowd at the airport, and everything is buzzing with life.
 And, suddenly, a few hours later, the place will be deserted.